-As permitted by Section 102 of the Delaware General Corporation Law, we have adopted provisions in our Amended Charter and our Amended Bylaws that limit or eliminate the personal liability of our directors for a breach of their fiduciary duty of care as a director.
+As permitted by Section 102 of the Delaware General Corporation Law, we have adopted provisions in our Amended and Restated Certificate of Incorporation and our Amended and Restated Bylaws that limit or eliminate the personal liability of our directors for a breach of their fiduciary duty of care as a director.
 The duty of care generally requires that, when acting on behalf of the corporation, directors exercise an informed business judgment based on all material information reasonably available to them.
 Consequently, a director will not be personally liable to us or our stockholders for monetary damages for breach of fiduciary duty as a director, except for liability for:

-- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - any act related to unlawful stock repurchases, redemptions or other distributions or payment of dividends; or - any transaction from which the director derived an improper personal benefit.
+- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law: - any act related to unlawful stock repurchases, redemptions or other distributions or payment of dividends; or - any transaction from which the director derived an improper personal benefit.

 These limitations of liability do not affect the availability of equitable remedies such as injunctive relief or rescission.
-Our Amended Charter also authorizes us to indemnify our officers, directors and other agents to the fullest extent permitted under Delaware law.
+Our Amended and Restated Certificate of Incorporation also authorizes us to indemnify our officers, directors and other agents to the fullest extent permitted under Delaware law.

-As permitted by Section 145 of the Delaware General Corporation Law, our Amended Bylaws provide that:
+As permitted by Section 145 of the Delaware General Corporation Law, our Amended and Restated Bylaws provide that: